metapolator/metapolator/working-UI-demo.md

 Stand-alone masters only; forget about master sequences and adjustment master (sequences).
 This saves us from a lot of exponential complexity, especially in the design spaces panel.
 There are also no clones.
 This means:

 * no adjustment master panel at all;
-* no interaction nor indications in the sequence column (first one); it can be left out or sit there as a dead column;
+* no interaction nor indications in the sequence column (first one), black bullets are shown always;
 * no sequence title item;
 * no Clone button.